 All interested candidates are welcome to apply to the U-M School of Nursing's International Visiting Scholars Program.
 This page provides all of the details you will need to submit an application.
-Please read each requirement carefully and e-mail the Office of Global Outreach
+Please read each requirement carefully and e-mail the Office of Global Affairs

 with any questions you may have as you compile the necessary application material.
 Since deadlines (shown below) apply, you are encouraged to begin the application process well in advance of the deadline for the desired entry date into the program.

 Early in the application process, begin a dialogue with the School of Nursing (e-mail the Office of Global Affairs) about payment of program fees.

 Compile the following documents in PDF or Word Document format (.doc or .docx):